MicrosoftDocs/sql-docs/azure-sql/database/automated-backups-overview.md

 - **Zone-redundant (ZRS)**: Copies your backups synchronously across three Azure availability zones in the primary region.
 Currently only available in [certain regions](/azure/storage/common/storage-redundancy#zone-redundant-storage).
 - **Geo-redundant (GRS)**: Copies your backups synchronously three times within a single physical location in the primary region using LRS, then copies your data asynchronously to a single physical location in the [paired](/azure/availability-zones/cross-region-replication-azure#azure-cross-region-replication-pairings-for-all-geographies) secondary region.

-> [WARNING]
+> [!WARNING]
 > - [Geo-restore](recovery-using-backups.md#geo-restore) is disabled as soon as a database is updated to use local or zone redundant storage.
 > - Backup storage redundancy for Hyperscale databases can only be set during creation.
 This setting cannot be modified once the resource is provisioned.
 Use [active geo-replication](active-geo-replication-overview.md) to update backup storage redundancy settings for an existing Hyperscale database with minimum downtime.
 Alternatively, you can use [Database copy](database-copy.md).
-Learn more in [Hyperscale backups and storage redundancy](hyperscale-automated-backups-overview.md#backup-storage-redundancy).
+Learn more in [Hyperscale backups and storage redundancy](hyperscale-automated-backups-overview.md#data-and-backup-storage-redundancy).

 ## Backup usage